vrdoroVR made easy

 Cutting models to size

-A model can be cut to the correct size in the following steps.
+A model can be cut to size in the following steps.

-When working on models, there are often cases where the geometry of the model needs to be removed or changed in some other way.
-There are several possibilities, which are explained here from the simplest to the most complex.
-For scalable partial models, e.g. for a carport kit, it is advisable to cut the variable-length elements to sections of exactly one meter in length.
+When working on models, there are often cases in which the geometry of the model needs to be removed or changed in some other way.
+There are several ways to do this, which are explained here from the simplest to the most complex.
+For scalable partial models, e.g. for a carport kit, it is advisable to cut the variable-length elements to sections of exactly one metre in length.
 This means that any model length can be achieved by scaling the variable model axis.

 1) Cutting

-In this case, the object we are working with has screw holes on the right side, which we don't want as it increases the number of vertices and causes shading problems due to the holes.
+In this case, the object we are working with has screw holes on the right side, which we do not want as it increases the number of vertexes and the shading problems caused by the holes.

 To make a straight cut, we need to switch to isometric view mode.